mallocator/Elasticsearch-Exporter/README.md

 as the default driver.
 Note though that behaviour on a cluster that is changing state (documents are being inserted/updated) has not been tested.
 I would not be surprised if the order between fetch requests of a match_all can change and documents are omitted.

+### Elasticsearch Client Driver (id: elasticsearch-client)
+This driver makes use of the elasticsearch.js client to connect to the database and supports version 5.0 of Elasticsearch.
+The driver is experimental for now but will eventually replace the standard driver once it's proven to be stable.
+Note that some options such as defining a proxy and checking cluster cpu usage are not available
+(yet?).

 ### File Driver (id: file)
 This driver has also been ported form the previous version and allows to store data on the local file system.
 Different than the previous version this driver now stores data in a directory structure (uncompressed).
 This allows us to do more complex operations on top of the existing file data, such as partial imports.